 The problem with you having access is that you have never "completely" given the gift away if you also have a copy of the private key.
 So if it is practical to do so, the best way to go is to teach your gift recipient how to accept and store the bitcoin themselves.
 If you do have to go for the simpler approach, you could gift a bitcoin paper wallet.
 Provided your recipient stores the wallet safely, they don't have to worry about too much and it can be a great form of cold storage.

 If you are going to gift bitcoin and want to use a paper wallet, you could opt to help them generate one themselves to ensure that only they have access to their private keys.
 Also ensure they understand the difference between their public and private key to be sure they provide the right one when they are giving out their bitcoin address in the future.
-You could also help them generate a QR code to use to send more bitcoin to their bitcoin wallet in the future without having to deal with lengthy bitcoin addresses.
+You could also help them generate a QR code to use to send more bitcoin to their bitcoin wallet in the future without having to deal with lengthy bitcoin addresses just to do a quick bitcoin transaction during a family dinner or other holiday event.

 Why Bitcoin Gift Cards aren't the Best Choice